 F. Email, Public Records and Retention Requirements

-Employee emails sent or received in connection with official university business are most likely public records and must be managed in accordance with applicable laws, regulations, and university policies.
+University @fsu.edu emails sent or received in connection with official university business are public records and must be managed in accordance with applicable laws, regulations, and university policies.

 Email is generally considered a protected data asset and is maintained in the most secure manner possible.
 Access to the email system is limited to a minimum number of trusted employees and access to email account is governed by the Information Security Policy 4-OP-H-5.
 Specifically, access to email is restricted per policy: “Monitoring, sniffing, and related security activities shall be performed only by authorized workers based on job duties and responsibilities, by members authorized by the Director of ISPO, or unless necessary for academic instruction or research and approved by the director of the unit that supports the system.”